 Fire Danger Period

-CFA has declared the Fire Danger Period for Gannawarra Shire Council commenced on 30 October 2017.
+The CFA has declared the Fire Danger Period for Gannawarra Shire Council has ended at 1:00 am on 3 April 2018.

 For more information visit: